Danielduel/beatsaber-request-ui/docs/verification.md

 The extension pane should hide.

 Showing:
-Hover over the very left part of the extension container.
+Click on the small bubble in top left part of the video.
-Chevron should appear, click it.
 The extension pane should appear.
 (this also is resetting the state of deeper elements like Search state)